Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

+By \cref{l:final1}, there are at most $2n-1$ disjoint blocks of type~(i), and by \cref{l:final2} there are at most $n+2b_1-1$ disjoint blocks of type~(ii).
+The remaining rounds of type~(i) can be grouped into maximal contiguous sequences that are shorter than $\tau$ rounds, and the same goes for the rounds of type~(ii).
+We call these \emph{spare sequences}.

+Note that a spare sequence of type~(ii) that is followed by a round of type~(i) contains at least one round where an agent's vista loses a counting interval; thus, a branching occurs in that vista, due to \cref{l:branch}.
+If $b_3$ is the total number of branchings that occur in agents' vistas during spare sequences of type~(ii), we may have at most $2b_3+2$ spare sequences in total.

-Thus, eventually $C$ becomes the dominant counting cut in all views; by \cref{l:collective}, at this point all agents return the correct output.
-Moreover, since all agents have now the same dominant counting cut, they stop updating their states and keep returning the same correct output.
-In total, this takes at most $(n^2)+(2b_1+n)+(2b_2+n)\leq 3n^2$ rounds.
-Note that a history tree with $O(n^2)$ levels can be encoded in $O(n^4\log n)$ bits, implying that the algorithm is finite-state. \end{proof}
+Finally, by \cref{l:final3}, after at most $2b_2$ consecutive blocks of type~(iii), total agreement on a dominant counting interval is achieved.
+By \cref{c:collective}, at this point all agents return the correct output.
+Moreover, since all agents now have the same dominant counting interval, they stop updating their states and keep returning the same correct output.

+Observe that $b_1$, $b_2$ and $b_3$ count branchings occurring in agents' vistas during three pairwise disjoint sets of rounds.
+Hence, by \cref{o:branching}, we have $b_1+b_2+b_3\leq n(n-1)$.